lukeherczeg/StudyBuddy/README.md

   of finding study partners.
 Study Buddy allows users to make and view postings for study groups.
-Users can search for others currently studying the same material around them.
-They can then chat each other to arrange the logistics of an in-person meetup.
+Users can search for others currently studying the same material around them, and then they can chat each other to arrange the logistics of an in-person meetup.

 ## Background